Après Ski Holidays

 Ischgl is a place that really knows how to celebrate, and it has seen huge names performing at the ski resort including Elton John, Bob Dylan and Kylie Minogue.
 Their opening concert Top of the Mountain is truly spectacular and is not to be missed.
 Another highlight in the events calendar is the Sterne-Cup der Köche, a cooking challenge where chefs from around the world compete for gourmet glory.

-Small but busy, Sölden in Austria is one of the best places for après ski in Europe.
+Small but busy, Sölden in Austria is a great après ski spot in Europe.
 The town’s main street is full of buzzing nightspots, making bar-hopping a fun way to spend the evening in this party ski resort.
 Step straight off the Tiefenbach gondola into Restaurant Tiefenbachgletscher’s lively Glacier Bar, with an open roof and superb views.
 You can sip on mulled wine or sample a draft beer from their extensive selection.
 Another lively option is Almrausch, a classic timbered bar in the centre of town, playing house and pop music.

 With its well-earned reputation as the wildest party spot in Austria, Sölden has something for everyone.
 Whether you prefer a pub atmosphere at The Grizzly Bear, or the rock and roll Black and Orange Bar.
 If the slopes have exhausted you by mid-afternoon, kick the party off then and there by visiting Mogul Bar, which opens its doors at 4pm.